 Presumptive diagnosis of allergic rhinitis may be made in the presence of nasal congestion, sneezing, and itchy nose/palate/eyes with a pattern of allergic triggers.

-Definitive diagnosis would require specific IgE reactivity during skin-prick or in vitro testing, but a therapeutic trial may be ordered on the basis of a presumptive clinical diagnosis.
+Definitive diagnosis would require specific IgE reactivity during skin-prick or in vitro testing, but a trial of therapy may be ordered on the basis of a presumptive clinical diagnosis.

 Intranasal corticosteroids remain the single most effective class of medications for treating allergic rhinitis.

-Basic environmental modifications directed at reducing exposure to dander, dust mite, and irritants (e.g., tobacco smoke) are important measures for patients sensitive to these items, and can often be recommended empirically based on the patient's history.
+Reducing exposure to environmental allergens (e.g., dander, dust mite, potten, and tobacco smoke) is an important measure for patients sensitive to these items, and can often be recommended empirically based on the patient's history.

 Allergic rhinitis (AR) is a common yet under-appreciated inflammatory condition of the nasal mucosa, characterized by nasal pruritus, sneezing, rhinorrhea, and nasal congestion, the last of which is often deemed the most bothersome symptom.
 Frequently, there is associated palate, throat, ear, and eye itching as well as eye redness, puffiness, and watery discharge.
 AR is mediated by an IgE-associated response to ubiquitous indoor and/or outdoor environmental allergens.